scotws/tinkasm/docs/MANUAL.md

 ### Known Issues

-There is currently no way to load the quotation mark character directly without having to enter the hex value by hand (`lda.# '"'` or such will not work).
+There is currently no way to load the single quotation mark character directly without having to enter the hex value by hand (`lda.# "'"` or such will not work).

 ## SOURCES AND THANKS